garden-io/garden/docs/reference/commands.md

       cache:
         exclude:
-          # Specify the list of variables to ignore when caching this action.
+          # Specify the list of variables to exclude when caching this action.
 This is particularly useful for the
           # distributed caching where a certain variable might change across environments, but the action should
           # still be cached.
           #